Does Iowa still support other types of fuels?

-- Evaluation criteria are still being developed but, generally, the applications will be evaluated on the ability to meet minimum NEVI requirements, a technical proposal, and a cost proposal.
-Additional information will not be available until a draft scoring rubric is released.
+- The applications will be evaluated on the ability to meet minimum NEVI requirements, a technical proposal, and a cost proposal.

 When will awardees for the first round of funding be selected?

-- We anticipate announcing the first round of awardees by the end of 2023.
+- We anticipate announcing the first round of awardees in 2024.